What Is ?

 When your flywheel is driven by the , your , , and service functions may provide force and eliminate friction during the attract, engage, and delight phases.
 All organizational departments are also responsible for removing impediments from your flywheel.

-For example, event .
+For example, Paid social or event .
 However, your can also add power by engaging in social selling.
-Your success teams should press this lever further to apply maximum pressure to reinforce this further. will likely play the biggest role in the attract phase by doing daily blogging, SEO, SEM, Paid social or
+Your success teams should press this lever further to apply maximum pressure to reinforce this further. will likely play the biggest role in the attract phase by doing daily blogging, SEO, SEM,

 They can do this by educating your current client on the use of the platform, thus making it easy and convenient for your existing customers to make referrals.
 This is done through world-class support, and once your customers get a world-class experience from you, they become your biggest generation source because they love your brand and tell everyone how delightful it is to deal with your support team.
 Zappos understands this like no other brand.